Miroslav Klose: Fair play

 Throughout his career, Klose often stood out for his fair play and honesty in addition to his skill and goalscoring as a footballer.
 On 30 April 2005, while playing for Werder Bremen, Klose refused to accept a penalty given against Arminia Bielefeld as he felt the decision was incorrect.
 He was later given a fair play award for his actions, although he had mixed feelings about the award, stating, "It's a big honour for me to receive this award, but I am also a bit irritated.
 For me, it was something you should always do.
 I would do it again – always."

 At the end of September 2012, Klose scored a goal using his hand for Lazio against Napoli.
 He admitted this to the referee, who took back his decision to award the goal, spared Klose from a yellow card and shook his hand.
 Later that year, he was once again given a fair play award for his actions by the German Football Association, later commenting, "The referee asked me if I had touched the ball with my hand and it was not a problem for me to answer 'yes'.
 There are many youngsters who watch football on TV and we are role models for them."
 In 2016, he was given the Sport Ethics Award for his honesty at the University of Rome Tor Vergata, and subsequently added regarding the incident, "Napoli?
 For me it was easy, it's my character.
 We need to set an example, ...
 If I can even help out the referees, I will do so willingly."

+Personal life

+Klose and his wife Sylwia have twin sons, Luan and Noah.
+In a 2007 interview with Der Spiegel, he stated that at home, he and his wife speak Polish to their children, who learn German in school.
+In a 2003 interview, Klose said he has dual nationality.
+In a 2011 interview, he said he initially had a Polish passport, then accepted German citizenship at the age of 18.

+Klose is a devout Roman Catholic.